CS 4440: Introduction to Computer Security

 Project 4: NetSec Thursday, December 5

-Instructions: Each week, we'll assign a short quiz on Gradescope to encourage you to keep up with the material and gauge your understanding, totalling 10% of your course grade.
+Instructions: Each week, we'll assign a short quiz on Canvas to encourage you to keep up with the material and gauge your understanding of both lectures, totalling 10% of your course grade.
 Quizzes will be released immediately after Tuesday's lecture, and due the following Monday by 11:59PM.
 Deadlines are strict—late submissions are not accepted.
 We'll drop your lowest score.

-To foster learning, we expect students to participate both in lecture in-person, and online via Piazza.
-Participation will be weighted 5% of your overall course grade, split evenly between lecture and Piazza participation (weighted 2.5% each).
+To foster learning, we expect students to participate both in-person during lecture and online via Piazza.
+Participation will be weighted 5% of your overall course grade, based on the following weighing scheme:

 Piazza: We'll use Piazza as our main discussion board.
-While course staff will always offer help, we also expect students to regularly contribute to their peers' learning.
-Students who provide helpful conceptual explanations, educational resources, and help maintain a positive learning environment will receive full points.
+While course staff will always offer help, we also expect students to regularly contribute to their peers' learning by providing helpful conceptual explanations or educational resources.
+At the semester's end, we'll award the top-10 student contributors an additional 5 extra credit points to their participation grades.
 Online interaction must abide by all Course Policies; you may discuss high-level concepts, but are prohibited from sharing code outside of your team.